A Pettis-Type Integral and Applications to Transition Semigroups: Norming Dual Pairs

 and

 \end{defn}

 We will write $(X,Y)$ for a norming dual pair if the duality pairing is understood.
 Note that if $(X,Y)$ is a norming dual pair, then so is $(Y,X)$.

-As we have done already in the introduction, we will frequently consider $Y$ as a closed subspace of $X^*$, by putting $\dual{x}{y}_*= \dual{x}{y}$.
-With this interpretation, $(X,Y)$ is a norming dual pair if and only if $Y$ is a closed subspace of $X^*$ which is norming in the sense of \cite{arni}.
+As we have done already in the introduction, we will frequently consider $Y$ as a closed subspace of $X^*$ via $\dual{x}{y}_*= \dual{x}{y}$.
+With this interpretation, $(X,Y)$ is a norming dual pair if and only if $Y$ is a closed subspace of $X^*$ which is norming for $X$ in the sense of \cite{arni}.
 For $Y\subset X^*$ to be norming for $X$ it is necessary that $Y$ is $\mathrm{weak}^*$-dense in $X^*$.
 However, not every $\mathrm{weak}^*$-dense, closed subspace of $X^*$ is norming, see \cite{dl}.

-\begin{example} If $X$ is a Banach space, then $(X,X^*)$ (and thus by symmetry also $(X^*,X)$) is a norming dual pair with the canonical duality $\dual{x}{x^*}_* := x^*(x)$.
+\begin{example} If $X$ is a Banach space, then $(X,X^*)$, and thus by symmetry also $(X^*,X)$, is a norming dual pair with the canonical duality $\dual{}{}_*$.
 If $X$ is reflexive, then $Y = X^*$ is the only closed subspace of $X^*$ such that $(X,Y)$ is a norming dual pair.
-Indeed, if $X$ is reflexive, then the weak and the $weak^*$-topologies on $X^*$ coincide.
-Thus if $Y \subset X^*$ is norm-closed, it follows from the Hahn-Banach theorem that $Y$ is weakly closed and hence, by reflexivity, $weak^*$-closed.
-Since $Y$ is $weak^*$-dense, it follows that $Y = X^*$. \end{example}
+Indeed, if $Y \subset X^*$ is norm-closed, it follows from the Hahn-Banach theorem that $Y$ is weakly closed and hence, by reflexivity, weak${}^*$-closed.
+Since $Y$ is weak${}^*$-dense, it follows that $Y = X^*$. \end{example}

 \begin{example} Let $(E, \Sigma )$ be a measurable space.
 Then $(B_b(E), \mathcal{M}(E))$ is a norming dual pair with respect to the duality $\dual{}{}$, given by

 \end{example}